 If symptoms persist, consult an ophthalmologist.
 Ophthalmologists are doctors trained to treat eye diseases medically and surgically.

-They will make a complete medical history and a complete eye exam to determine all the factors that contribute to the dry eye syndrome and will prescribe the treatment.
+They will make a complete medical history and a complete eye exam to determine all the factors contributing to dry eye syndrome and prescribe the treatment.

-In some cases, if left untreated dry eye can cause permanent damage and loss of vision.
-Chronic desiccation, or extreme dryness, of the surface of the eye can cause scarring and even infectious ulcers.
+In some cases, dry eye can cause permanent damage and loss of vision if left untreated.
+Chronic desiccation, or extreme dryness, of the eye’s surface, can cause scarring and even infectious ulcers.

-The key is to identify the disease early, when the treatment can be more effective and when the damage can still be reversed.
+The key is to identify the disease early when the treatment can be more effective and the damage can still be reversed.

 With so much innovation in treatment and diagnostic options, people suffering from dry eye symptoms should take advantage of the services of a visual health professional.